cjw612/Flood_Analysis/README.md

     $$D(m) \in [0,1]$$

     MaxDamage is a predetermined parameter in Euros/square meters that changes case by case along with the country and the land usage.
-In this project, due to not having access to building-level data, the parameter of High Income Contries/Commercial/Land-use Based with a value of 309 is used.\
+In this project, due to not having access to building-level data, the parameter of High Income Contries/Commercial/Land-use Based with a value of 309 is used.

   - #### Estimating Accumulated Damage
     To estimate the accumulated flood damage in a particular district $d$, we need to calculate the $area_d$ of the district $d$.
-However, due to the large area of districts, it is unrealistic to assume that each flood event has impact on the entire district.
-Therefore, the approach used in this project is to still view flood events as village-level events, then dividing the entire area of the district by the factor of the number of villages in the district.
+However, due to the large area of districts, it is unrealistic to assume that each flood event has an impact on the entire district.
+Therefore, the approach used in this project is to view flood events as village-level events, then divide the entire district area by the number of villages in the district.
 Specifically, the four following hypotheses are made in order to estimate the flood damage in each district:
     1. Each flood event reflects a flood event on a village-level
     2. Each flood event is a uniform distribution of flood depth within the corresponding village, and all villages are homogeneous entities
     3. Village area can be proxied by dividing the area of the district by the number of villages in the district
     4. All flood damage is commercial damage\

     Following the aforementioned hypotheses, given a flood event $i$ with a uniform flood depth $m_i$, a village $v$ in district $d$ with area $area_v$ has a flood damage of:

     $$Damage_{v, i} = D(m_i) \times 309 \times area_v$$